Alwyne Cooper Wheeler: Specialist for European fish

 He was also a central figure in the monitoring of the clean up of the River Thames and the return of life to the river, and the findings were documented in The Tidal Thames; The History of a River and its Fishes (1979).
 Wyn Wheeler was a founding member of the Fisheries Society of the British Isles (FSBI).

 As well as scientific publications Wheeler wrote columns in the more popular angling press giving biological information to anglers.
-He also adjudicated many rod caught records and in 1997 he announced that the many of the largest specimens of Crucian carp Carassius carassius were invalid as they referred to wild goldfish Carassius auratus.
+He also adjudicated many rod caught records and in 1997 he announced that many of the largest specimens of Crucian carp Carassius carassius were invalid as they referred to wild goldfish Carassius auratus.

 Archaeological identification

-Wheeler’s other expertise was developed in the identification of fish bone from archaeological sites, co-authoring a manual in 1989 on the identification of fish remains in archaeological sites.
+Wheeler's other expertise was developed in the identification of fish bone from archaeological sites, co-authoring a manual in 1989 on the identification of fish remains in archaeological sites.

 In publishing

 As an editor of, and as to mentor the magazine to develop, Wheeler was associated with the Journal of the Society for the Bibliography of Natural History (now called Archives of Natural History).
 His term serving as the honorary editor was between 1967 and 1974, 1978 and 1986.
 He was again formally elected as honorary editor in 1989 while being an editor pro term from 1988 to 1989.
 Wheeler finally retired in 1999 after the publication of volume 26 (part 1).

 Wheeler retired from the Natural History Museum in 1989.
 After retirement he worked at Epping Forest Conservation Centre and continued his association with the Museum in his capacity as an official Scientific Associate.